likhithayinala/embedded-ai-project/README.md

    - Ask for your location and wardrobe information
    - Listen for activation keywords
    - Capture and process your image (with privacy-preserving face blurring)
-   - Provide outfit recommendations based on your appearance and the weather
+   - Provide outfit recommendations based on your question, appearance and the weather

 ## Project Structure
 ```